valancej/documentation/_basic/continuous-integration/browser-testing.md

 ### Headless Chrome

 Beginning in Google Chrome 59, you can run Chrome in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
 To take advantage of this be sure your build is targeting Google Chrome and using ChromeDriver 2.30 or greater.
-Your application will also need to pass the `headless` and `disable-gpu` flags to Chrome.
+Your application will also need to pass the `--headless` flag to Chrome.

 ## ChromeDriver